Comparing "hui," "neng," "keyi"

 Using Adverbs to Add Emphasis

 By placing 很 (hěn) before 会, it adds emphasis to the level of ability and skill on the action presented. 很会 is commonly used to mean "to be good at" and expresses being very skillful at something, or doing something very well.
-It can be translated as "really can," as in "you 'really' can speak Chinese!"
+It can be translated as "really know how to," as in "you really know how to speak Chinese!"
 Another way to put it is, "You are good at speaking Chinese."

 When 很 is placed in front of 能, the meaning takes on a amazed/surprised tone on the action.
 Although more rarely used, it emphasizes quantity and amount. 很能 is most commonly used with 吃(chī) to eat, and 睡 (shuì) to sleep.
 It's like the English equivalent of saying you "can really" do something.
 For example saying that someone "can really sleep" means that they can sleep a lot.